 While the money should really not be your concern, it is affecting you and your sister.
 You may ask your sister to create a budget in which she sets aside a certain amount of money every month for your grandparents and puts the rest in her own savings account.

-In regards to your sister getting married, there’s no reason why she cannot meet somebody in a Halal manner who she finds compatible for a marriage partner.
+In regards to your sister getting married, there’s no reason why she cannot meet somebody in a Halal manner who she finds compatible with a marriage partner.

 Parents do not have to arrange marriages.
 Traditionally it’s been done, but it is not an Islamic requirement.
 People do meet or hear of others who are single and find them suitable for Marriage Partners and get married without the parents fixing them up.